chopralab/CLAW_MRM/README.md

 ## Overview

-CLAW is designed to streamline the analysis of MRM-based lipidomics experiments.
+CLAW-MRM is designed to streamline the analysis of MRM-based lipidomics experiments.
 In this tutorial we will parse mzML data and format in organized pandas DataFrames and export as csv files.
 We will also reformat this data for various tools such as EdgeR (differential expression) and pathway analysis.

 ## Repository Structure

 ```
-CLAW_tutorial/
+CLAW_MRM/
-├── CLAW_tutorial.ipynb          # Tutorial Jupyter notebook
+├── CLAW_MRM_tutorial.ipynb          # Tutorial Jupyter notebook
 ├── README.md
 ├── scripts/                     # Core analysis scripts
 │   ├── CLAW.py                  # Main CLAW processing script